 The PrEP4Love campaign is designed to engage with all communities in Chicago.
 There is a special focus on the most vulnerable groups in terms of HIV, including young gay and bisexual black men, transgender women of color and heterosexual black women.
 The campaign is especially for people who may not always wear condoms.

-AFC and CPWG secured pro bono and volunteer services from four creative agencies: Leo Burnett, Starcom, Spark and Razorfish.
+AFC and IPWG secured pro bono and volunteer services from four creative agencies: Leo Burnett, Starcom, Spark and Razorfish.
 These four sibling agencies have provided creative services, media strategy and website development for the campaign under the auspices of Égalité, the LGBTQIA business resource group of Publicis Groupe.
-AFC and the CPWG also thank QNA for its research efforts conducting community focus groups in Chicago.
-AFC and the CPWG are deeply appreciative of the amazing skill, passion, vision and dedication these agencies brought to the entire process.
+AFC and the IPWG also thank QNA for its research efforts conducting community focus groups in Chicago.
+AFC and the IPWG are deeply appreciative of the amazing skill, passion, vision and dedication these agencies brought to the entire process.

 Extensive community input, including focus groups, helped shape the campaign.

-To learn more about the CPWG and the PrEP4Love campaign, contact Jim Pickett at email@example.com.
+To learn more about the IPWG and the PrEP4Love campaign, contact Jim Pickett at email@example.com.

 To learn more about AFC, visit www.aidschicago.org